-Dr. Probe - Time-efficient procedure for frozen-lattice variations
+Dr. Probe - frozen-lattice variation procedure

 Thermal atom vibrations have a significant effect in electron diffraction since they represent a deviation of the atomic object structure from the ideal symmetry of a crystal.
-When aiming for a quantitative evaluation of electron diffraction experiments by comparisons to simulations, the simuations have to consider the effects caused by thermal lattice distortions, which are freuquently addressed as thermal diffuse scattering (TDS).
+When aiming for a quantitative evaluation of electron diffraction experiments by comparisons to simulations, the simulations have to consider the effects caused by thermal lattice distortions, which are frequently addressed as thermal diffuse scattering (TDS).
 The main difficulty for the incorporation of the related effects is that the approximations made to speed up electron diffraction calculations, be it by means of Bloch-waves, or by the multislice algorithm, assume an object with fix atom positions.

 One can distinguish between two main routes for the consideration of TDS for the calculation of the elastic electron diffraction:

 The first route is a quasi-coherent approach, where, the atomic scattering factors are

 convoluted by a Gaussian function approximating the distribution of atomic displacements.

 The elastic electron diffraction is then calculated using the modified potentials, effectively

 reducing the structure factors due to the deviations from the ideal crystal structure symmetry.

 This approximation disregards any type of incoherent and diffuse scattering power.

 The respective loss in the inelastic scattering channel is